skip to main content

 Get tips for enjoying a great workout and keeping fitness fun with specialty dance classes like Zumba.

-By Mary Jo DiLonardo
+By Mary Jo DiLonardo | Updated July 3, 2024

-Sometimes just getting out of bed and making it through the day with rheumatoid arthritis (RA) may feel like all you can manage.
+Sometimes just getting out of bed and making it through the day with arthritis may feel like all you can manage.
 But your rheumatologist may recommend that you try to be more active.
 If other types of aerobic exercise aren’t appealing, you may want to try a dance-based fitness class like Zumba, a high-energy Latin dance fitness class.

 Benefits of Dance Fitness